mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-factory.md

 ---
 title: AdgFactory class
-description: The AdgFactory class static methods construct instances of IAdgObject representing database files, libraries, and members along with IDataArea for data areas.
+description: "The AdgFactory class static methods construct instances of IAdgObject representing database files, libraries, and members along with IDataArea for dat"
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 The AdgFactory class static methods construct instances of IAdgObject representing database files, libraries, and members along with IDataArea for data areas.